Addressing Obesity in the Population with Schizophrenia

 Continuing Education Credit

-The American Psychiatric Association (APA) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
+In support of improving patient care, American Psychiatric Association (APA) is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

-The APA designates this enduring CME event for a maximum of 1.0 AMA PRA Category 1 Credits™.
-Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+The APA designates this live event for a maximum of 1.00 AMA PRA Category 1 Credits™.
+Physicians should claim only the credit commensurate with the extent of their participation in the activityFaculty and Planner Disclosures

 Faculty and Planner Disclosures